Ledisol: Area overview

 The map alongside shows the Khatra subdivision of Bankura district.
 Physiographically, this area is having uneven lands with hard rocks.
 In the Khatra CD block area there are some low hills.
 The Kangsabati project reservoir is prominently visible in the map.
-The subdued patches of shaded area in the map show forested areasIt is an almost fully rural area.
+The subdued patches of shaded area in the map show forested areas It is an almost fully rural area.

 Note: The map alongside presents some of the notable locations in the subdivision.
 All places marked in the map are linked in the larger full screen map.

 Demographics

 According to the 2011 Census of India, Ledisol had a total population of 5,056, of which 2,582 (51%) were males and 2,474 (49%) were females.
 There were 447 persons in the age range of 0–6 years.
 The total number of literate persons in Ledisol was 4,235 (91.89% of the population over 6 years).